 Haem is the pigment found in haemoglobin, the protein that makes our blood red and carries oxygen round our bodies.
 It’s also the pigment that makes ‘red meat’ red.

-Scientists, including Sheila Bingham, Deputy Director of the MRC Dunn Human Nutrition Unit, and a Cancer Research UK grant holder, have found that haem is broken down in our gut to form chemicals called ‘N-nitroso compounds’.
+Scientists, including the late Sheila Bingham, found that haem is broken down in our gut to form chemicals called ‘N-nitroso compounds’.
 These have been found to damage the DNA of the cells that line the digestive system.
 And DNA damage is the first step on the road to cancer.

 To complicate things a bit it seems, that when the lining of our gut senses it’s been damaged, it reacts by telling the existing cells to divide more rapidly to make new cells.
 This ‘extra’ cell division might also increase the chances of cancer developing, because every time a cell divides, it runs the risk of making a copying error in its DNA.

-Professor Bingham has run some studies that directly looked at the amount of N-nitroso compounds in people’s faeces, and looked at whether N-nitroso-linked DNA damage was occurring.
+Professor Bingham ran studies that directly looked at the amount of N-nitroso compounds in people’s faeces, and looked at whether N-nitroso-linked DNA damage was occurring.
 It was.

 There’s still some evidence missing here – no-one’s yet proved that people with high levels of N-nitroso compounds in their stools actually have a higher chance of developing bowel cancer itself.
 But as evidence goes, it’s probably the best we’ve got.